Treasured Time Supervised Visits

-Supervised Visitation refers to contact between a non-custodial parent and one or more children in the presence of a neutral third person responsible for observing and seeking to ensure the safety of those involved.
+Supervised Visitation refers to the contact between a non-custodial parent and one or more children in the presence of a neutral third person responsible for observing and seeking to ensure the safety of all those involved.

-"Monitored Visitation", "Supervised Child Access, and "Supervised Child Contact" are other terms with the same meaning.
+“Monitored Visitation”, "Supervised Child Access", and “Supervised Child Contact” are other terms with the same meaning.

 Supervised visitations allows parents in high conflict or high risk situations access to their children in a safe and supervised environment.